bec-archer/SR80-Manuals/user-manual.md

 Active filters show as removable chips below the toolbar, same as the Front Counter.
 Tap **X** on a chip to remove it, or **Clear All** to reset everything.

 If nothing matches, you'll see "No Matching Items" instead of the grid.

+### Scanning a QR Tag (Tech Station)

+If a piece of equipment has a QR sticker on it, you can scan it to jump straight to that item — no hunting through the queue.

+Tap the **QR code scan icon** in the toolbar (top-right on iPad, in the action bar on iPhone).
+The camera opens with a yellow scan frame.
+Point it at the sticker and hold steady for a moment.
+The app looks up the item linked to that tag and navigates directly to its detail view with all your normal tech actions ready.

+If the tag isn't recognized ("No item found"), the sticker may not have been assigned during check-in.
+Let the front counter know so they can link it when the work order is created.

+You can also view a tag code from any item detail: tap the **QR icon** in the top-right corner of the item view to see the sticker's QR code displayed large.
+This is useful if you need to reprint a tag.

 ### Adding Photos from the Tech Station